JuDelCo/CoreMath/README.md

 Core Math
 =====================

-Core Math is a simple linear algebra math library.
+Core Math is a linear algebra math library.
+It also contains 2D, 3D physics and Inverse Kinematics methods.

 This package will follow a [semantic versioning](http://semver.org/).